SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The use of a two-phase initialization process makes initialization safe, while still giving complete flexibility to each class in a class hierarchy.
-Two-phase initialization prevents property values from being accessed before they are initialized, and prevents property values from being set to a different value by another initializer unexpectedly.
+Two-phase initialization prevents property values from being accessed before they're initialized, and prevents property values from being set to a different value by another initializer unexpectedly.